 }

-The corresponding DDL (assuming PostgreSQL):
+Here’s the corresponding DDL (assuming PostgreSQL).

 CREATE TABLE users (